gwizard/gwizard/gwizard-config/README.md

 	}

 	@Provides
-	public DbConfig dbConfig(MyConfig cfg) {
+	public DatabaseConfig databaseConfig(MyConfig cfg) {
-		return cfg.getDb();
+		return cfg.getDatabase();
 	}
 }
 ```

-You have one single config file and you have bound the `WebConfig` and `DbConfig` objects so that components
+You have one single config file and you have bound the `WebConfig` and `DatabaseConfig` objects so that components
 in modules which depend on these bindings can find them.